| Objections

 -

 There's no reason to mention the tip directly.
+You can skip any mention of it when you tip.

 -